Current committee memberships (Google doc maintained by Nominating Committee)

 Trustees oversee the Meeting’s legal matters, bequests, and property.

-Budget works with the Treasurer to recommend an annual budget for Monthly Meeting consideration and oversees the budget.
+Finance works with the Treasurer to recommend an annual budget for Monthly Meeting consideration and oversees the budget.

 Nominating talks with members and attenders to discover interests in committee assignments, fills vacancies on committees, and spreads the work of the Meeting among members and attenders.
 It recommends officers to Monthly Meeting, including Clerk, Assistant Clerk, Recording Clerk, and Treasurer.